Lynnux-useless-codes/watermark_tool/README.md

 ## Contact

-For any questions or feedback, please contact your email.
+For any questions or feedback, please contact me at discord @darl_lynn.